Privacy, Coppet, Mdm De Staël, Met, Princess Broglie, Lucretia, 4th A

 Of the many personalities that visited Coppet, Lord Byron was a prominent visitor often found by Germaine side during her not so well years.
 This was also probably around the time he composed the poem I keep returning to, the one that keeps churning in my mind, the one I have made mine, The Prisoner of Chillon.
 And, like Kadambari, somehow all the pieces fit, fall into place somewhere, sometime… but as I think of Byron and Germaine de Stael, ones who shared my passion for love and liberty, and as I think of liberty I fall into my usual self created tar pit/quicksand of “privacy“, as there is no liberty, in my opinion, without the protection of that sacred inviolable space, private place, which man takes for granted in society and one which is under repeated assault.
 And, its is only after we secure this space that we can dream of liberty.

 With Byron back on the banks of lake Geneva, my mind drifts again and I also think of my blue bird, a story that seems to have flown far far away.
 But then I reassure myself, that my blue bird exists, my story exists, I dreamed it, I lived it and expressed it, it lies somewhere in some plane…a place that can never fly away… for we’ll always be together in electric dreams.
-Do check out my all time favorite movie/song “Electric Dreams” on youtube:
+Do check out my all time favorite movie/song “Electric Dreams” (a tune i was humming a lifetime and a continent away) on youtube:

 Still on the subject of journeys and daring and dynamic women, did I ever mention my trip to Basel to view the Van Gogh exhibit at the Kuntzmuseum, one of the cities most prominent museums?